Viviane Woodard is committed to helping the earth.

-Derived from he root of the Ginseng plant, it is used in skin care products for agin and dry completions to increase subcutaneous circulation.
+Derived from the root of the Ginseng plant, it is used in skin care products for aging and dry completions to increase subcutaneous circulation.

 Activates the epidermal and dermal cells resulting in improved cell renewal and increased production of hyaluronic acid and collagen.

 A natural emollient, used to prevent the loss of water through evaporation and absorb moisture from the air.